katieamazing/rc_misc/Sprummer17 RC Game Jam/themes.md

 presentation notes:
-talk about what kinds of things are 2/3-day Games talk very briefly about some technologies (sdl, webgl, unity, curses, pygame, Love2d, Ren'Py, Twine) talk about resources (opengameart.org, kenney.nl, that sprite pack thing)
+talk about what kinds of things are 2/3-day Games talk very briefly about some technologies (sdl, webgl, unity, curses, pygame, Love2d, PICO-8, Ren'Py, Twine) talk about resources (opengameart.org, kenney.nl, http://oryxdesignlab.com/sprites/ (katie has a copy of roguelike tileset), Wikimedia Commons, bfxr, sfxr)